diegomacario/Super-Sunshine/README.md

 ### 6) Materials
 Super-Sunshine uses the *__Blinn-Phong shading model__* to compute the colours of the geometric primitives in a scene.
 In this section, I will illustrate how this model works by walking you through the steps that are carried out to render the following scene:

 As you can see, the scene is composed of a single point light and a single sphere.
 The poing light emits white light, which means that its colour is (1, 1, 1), and it is not affected by any form of attenuation.
-For the material properties, I will unveil them as we run into them.
+As for the material properties, I will unveil them as we run into them.
 So let's get to it!

 #### Step 1: Ambient light and emissivity.